-We are recommending that all students bring a laptop in 2017.
+We are recommending that all students bring a laptop.

 Our Mercy ethos is precious to us, and the College continues to ensure access of devices to all students regardless of financial constraints.
 Any families struggling to provide a device are encouraged to contact the school.

 The demands of social media and the ubiquitous nature of the internet is an issue and one which is faced both inside, and outside of school.
 At Villa Maria College we encourage a healthy and balanced lifestyle.
 We promote the use of devices where appropriate and to complement traditional practices.
 Downtime and activities away from a screen are important.
 We encourage girls to use their time during breaks off-screen.
 Policing of sites is difficult, as whilst we block some sites at school, a standard smartphone enables access.
 In this area, we work to educate our young women around safe and purposeful device use.

 We have recently consulted with our parent community and are working to implement the following strategies through our BYOD policies:

 The specifications for a laptop are available on this webpage, Smartphones do not have the capabilities required.

 If you have further queries please contact our IT Administrator, Anne Fahey at email@example.com or Assistant Principal, Ms. Sarah Kirk, firstname.lastname@example.org.
 Villa Maria is committed to ensuring all students have equal access to education.
 If there are financial barriers which might pose significant difficulties for you, please contact Ms. Brosnahan, Principal, email@example.com.
 We will do our best to meet the needs and requests of families.